Term Life Insurance

 Step 1 – Choose Policy Duration

 The main purpose of this type of policy is to protect your loved ones from large financial burdens due to your sudden death.
-Analyze for how many years you expect your family to be financially dependent on you.
+Determine how many years you expect your family to be financially dependent on you.
 That should ideally be the duration of your policy.

 Step 2 – Choose the Amount of Death Benefit